-Len Burkhart, a Davey Institute technical advisor based in California, shares signs of drought and solutions to protect our most valuable natural assets—trees.
+Len Burkhart, a Davey Institute technical advisor based in California, shares signs of drought and solutions to protect trees and plant life in your landscape.

-Here are some of his tips to detect whether your trees are being affected by this on-going dry spell.
+Here are some of his tips for detecting whether your trees are affected by drought.

 Look Out For These Drought Signs